 Sorry for the super harsh vocabulary- but this one gets me frustrated.
 We should never open our mouth to gossip or speak unkindly of others within the walls of our church, as well as outside the walls of our church.

 Ladies, I am guilty of this.
 And it does not end well.
-God will hold out on his blessings for you and it usually affects your church.
+God will hold out on his blessings for you and it always affects your church.

 So, please, I beg you for the sake of the Kingdom- keep your tongue silent.
 You may think that you have that one girlfriend who wouldn’t ever pass the gossip on.
 But guess what- it will color how she views what you are griping about.
 She will start to watch that person/ministry more closely and have more things to add to your fire.
 And when that happens?
 Not good…